ashkan-zs/google-homepage/README.md

-# google-homepage
+# Google Homepage

+---

-a copy of google home page
+this is a clone of google home page created by HTML and CSS.